-The south pleasure grounds perhaps have the most to offer for a great walk.
+The South Pleasure Grounds perhaps have the most to offer for a great walk.
 With gently rising ground, it offers some magnificent views of the Rotunda and the rest of the parkland.
 It's a wonderful mixture of open parkland and woodland glades taking along its route the church, Walled Garden and obelisk monument to the 4th Earl of Bristol.

 This walk can be enjoyed in all seasons offering the perfect opportunity to discover the changing landscape.
-Perfect for adventurous families, and also for your four-legged friends whom, away from the main visitor areas surrounding the house, can explore to their hearts content (though please keep on leads).
+Perfect for adventurous families, and also for your four-legged friends whom, away from the main visitor areas surrounding the house, can explore to their hearts content, but on leads please.

 Porter's Lodge visitor reception grid ref: TL815616

 Starting at the Porter's Lodge visitor reception take the path to the right of the Rotunda, through the 5-bar gate, and continue down the hill towards the church and Walled Garden

 St Mary's Church now restored and opened by the Ickworth Church Conservation Trust.
 It's not actually owned by the National Trust but remains still with the Hervey family, the original estate family dating back many generations.
 The earliest part of the church dates from the middle of the 13th century and therefore to the very beginnings of Ickworth estate.
 The church has been beautifully restored with the help of the Heritage Lottery Fund and is well worth a peek inside.

 Just past the church, go straight ahead, turning off the hard road onto the grass path that leads to the left of the Walled Garden.
 Go through the five- bar gate and immediately bear left on the grass path veering away from the brick wall.
 Within a couple of minutes you'll see our bird hide on your right.